namratacodes/DexMaster/README.md

 ### Random Forest Difficulty Predictor
 Trained on real gameplay attempts (player accuracy, streak, response time, question difficulty) to predict probability of a correct answer.

 **Current status:** Offline-validated, not yet in production inference path.
-Trained on 162 real attempts — ROC-AUC of 0.612, showing a genuine learned signal above random chance.
+Trained on 162 real attempts with ROC-AUC of 0.612, showing a genuine learned signal above random chance.
 The frontend currently uses a rule-based formula for the live difficulty bar; this is an intentional scope decision given the small training sample, not a technical limitation.
 A clear next step would be collecting more gameplay data and properly computing rolling per-attempt features (currently using simplified placeholders for accuracy-so-far and streak during training).

 ---